oplS16projects/Timeline-Thing/README.md

 Continued work on the front-end of the webpage.

 ### Final Presentation (last week of semester)
+Functional timeline builder that allows the user to create and edit timelines.

 ## Group Responsibilities

 ### Jacob Suarez @Onamar
 Jake is the team lead.
-Additionally, Jake will work on the database and back-end.
+Additionally, Jake will work on the database and backend.

 ### Tyrone Turrel @tturrell
 Will work on...